Nursing

 Credit for Prior Learning for LPN Students

 LPN students must apply for admission to the clinical component of the program and document completion of all regular admission criteria (including submission of an official transcript from their LPN program and a copy of their current Virginia unrestricted LPN license).
-Once accepted, LPN students complete three semesters of the clinical program, starting the spring semester after acceptance.
+Once accepted, LPN students complete three semesters of the clinical program, starting the summer semester after acceptance.
 Students that have been accepted into BRCC's Nursing Program with a current Virginia unrestricted licensure as a practical nurse (LPN) are required to take NSG 115 and NSG 200, but will receive credit for NSG 100, NSG 106, NSG 130, NSG 152, and NSG 170.

 Full-time Curriculum